 Let’s talk about DENIAL.
 What Denial?
 I’m Not In Denial. (see it?)

-Lady with sticky notes attached to her striped sweater I have learned so much from the people around me.
+I have learned so much from the people around me.
 The way they go through life teaches me a lot about how to handle myself or to help others.
-What I’m talking about today is rethinking what we think we may already know and learning something.
+What I'm talking about today is rethinking what we think we may already know, and learning something.

-My friend is pragmatic in nature, which may be why we are good friends.
-There is a certain amount of stoicism when bad news arrives, followed by the What-can-I-do’s.
+My friend is pragmatic in nature, that may be why we are good friends.
+There is a certain amount of stoicism when bad news arrives followed by the What-can-I-do’s.

 My goodness, where did that come from?
 That kind of talk goes against years of professional education and attentive caregiving.
-In my work as a patient advocate, I am forever encouraging folks to step into that which is before them and allow me to guide them.
-My job is to journey with and teach people how to navigate through that which frightens or confounds them.
+In my work as a patient advocate I am forever encouraging folks to step into that which is before them, and allow me to guide them.
+My job is to journey with, and to teach people how to navigate through that which frightens or confounds them.

 My social work and counseling education and experience will have me guarded.
 My antennae go up.
-I am detecting and assessing the extent of that denial because the Big “D” can be detrimental to a person’s well-being – or their situation.
-It is well known that denial can prevent people from taking needed action or from planning.
-In fact, my training and my experience will have me looking for signs of denial as it can have a bearing on my work with patients and their loved ones.
+I am detecting and assessing the extent of that denial, because the Big “D” can be detrimental to a person’s wellbeing - or their situation.
+It is well known that denial can prevent people from taking needed action, or from planning.
+In fact, my training and my experience will have me looking for signs of denial as it can have bearing on my work with patients and their loved ones.
 Group dynamics can be impacted.
 Outcomes can be negatively affected.

 So why in the world would my first reaction be to reassuringly tell my friend that denial is protecting her, thereby condoning where she was?